-Claire Raphael (Lorraine Bracco) is a successful business woman, mother and wife who seemingly can do everything whilst her husband Dennis (Martin Donovan) stays at home as a house husband.
-But Dennis has had enough as despite having tried therapy, which Claire never had time for, Claire will not change and continues to do things her way with out consulting with him and constantly bossing him around like a member of staff.
+Claire Raphael (Lorraine Bracco - The Basketball Diaries) is a successful business woman, mother and wife who seemingly can do everything whilst her husband, Dennis (Martin Donovan - The Great Gatsby), stays at home as a house husband.
+But Dennis has had enough as despite having tried marriage therapy, which Claire never had time for, Claire will not change and continues to do things her way with out consulting with him and constantly bossing him around like a member of staff.
 It is not just at home as Claire's sister has looked after their elderly mum and when she asks Claire to help out she hasn't got the time to do it.
-When Claire once again makes a decision without consulting him and belittles him in the process Dennis has enough and decides to start divorce proceedings and go for custody of their children.
+When Claire once again makes a decision without consulting Dennis, belittling him in the process, he has enough and decides to start divorce proceedings and go for custody of their children.
 The question is will Claire see what has gone wrong and fight for her marriage and her children or not?

 It is interesting when you look for information on "Custody of the Heart" as being a TV movie it doesn't have many reviews and many of the reviews suggest that Dennis' decision to go for divorce is an attempt to reclaim his manhood having been robbed off it by the bread winning Claire.
 I think I may have read somewhere that Dennis' act was out of jealousy over his more successful wife.
 Now I won't disagree because there is undeniably a suggestion of jealousy going on but there is the deeper context of the traditional role reversal with Claire doing things her way and no longer treating Dennis as her husband and equal but someone who does things for her.
 It means that when it seems like Dennis suddenly snaps and acts out of anger it is not only a massive shock to Claire but also those who have not seen how blinkered Claire is to her own behaviour.